ais-one/cookbook/README.md

 - Password: test
 - OTP (if enabled): if USE_OTP set to TEST, use 111111 as otp pin

-3. View example OpenAPI documentation at http://127.0.0.1:3000/api-docs
+View example OpenAPI documentation at http://127.0.0.1:3000/api-docs

-4. View website served by express at http://127.0.0.1:3000
+View website served by Express with functional samples and demos at http://127.0.0.1:3000

-The page contains functional samples and demos you can use to interact with the server

-5. Testing
+2. Testing

-to run unit & integration test on /api/authors route
+To run unit & integration test on /api/authors route

 TO TEST EVERYTHING PLEASE change describe.only(...) to describe(...) in the test scripts in example-app/tests